 Vocal fold movements are a result of the coordinated contraction of various muscles that are controlled by the brain through a specific set of nerves.

 The superior laryngeal nerve (SLN) carries signals to the cricothyroid muscle.
-Since this muscle adjusts the tension of the vocal fold for high notes during singing, SLN paresis and paralysis result in abnormalities in voice pitch and the inability to sing with smooth change to each higher note.
+Since this muscle adjusts the tension of the vocal fold for high notes during singing, SLN paresis and paralysis result in abnormalities in voice pitch and the inability to sing with a smooth change to each higher note.
 Sometimes patients with SLN paresis/paralysis may have a normal speaking voice but an abnormal singing voice.

 The recurrent laryngeal nerve (RLN) carries signals to different voice box muscles responsible for opening vocal folds (as in breathing, coughing), closing the folds for vibration during voice use, and closing them during swallowing.
 The RLN goes into the chest cavity and curves back into the neck until it reaches the larynx.
 Because the nerve is relatively long and takes a “detour” to the voice box, it is at greater risk for injury from different causes–infections and tumors of the brain, neck, chest, or voice box.
 It can also be damaged by complications during surgery in the head, neck, or chest, that directly injure, stretch, or compress the nerve.
 Consequently, the RLN is involved in the majority of cases of vocal fold paresis/paralysis.